Joe Buck: Other media appearances

-Andrew Marchand of the New York Post reported on April 17, 2021, that Buck would serve as a guest host on Jeopardy! as the game show continues to search for a replacement after the death of longtime host Alex Trebek.
+Andrew Marchand of the New York Post reported on April 17, 2021, that Buck would serve as a guest host on Jeopardy! as the game show continued to search for a replacement after the death of longtime host Alex Trebek.
 Sony Pictures Television confirmed four days later that Buck's stint would air from August 9 to 13.
+On April 21, 2026, Buck was announced to host ESPN Jeopardy!, a sports-themed spinoff of the game show.

 In 2021, Buck and his family appeared on ABC's Celebrity Family Feud, competing against the family of actor Oliver Hudson.

 In 2022, Buck became the announcer on Fox's Domino Masters hosted by Eric Stonestreet.
 Buck also competed in season seven of The Masked Singer as "Ram" of Team Bad.
 He was unmasked in the competition's second week at the time when Stonestreet was a guest panelist as he and Robin Thicke correctly guessed Buck during the final guesses.